 Several programs report that their base camp model becomes a "home" like experience for the adolescents and young adults, meaning their maladaptive behaviors from home emerge and become overt at the base camp.

 A lesser-discussed model of Wilderness Therapy includes programs that incorporate wilderness as the first phase of their model.
 There are not a lot of those out there but it is an option to consider for clients who may not transition well or just need less time in the interventional wilderness therapy program to effect necessary changes (it is always hard, before the intervention, to predict the length of time needed).
 Programs that have wilderness can always place the student back into the wilderness therapy portion of the program if they need a "tune-up" during their process.

 It has become common for students enrolled in wilderness treatment to have an independent psychological evaluation while enrolled, assessing the student academically and revealing any concealed emotional conflicts through psychological projective testing.
 Typically, the diagnoses revealed from the standardized testing corroborate the clinical impressions and diagnosis of the clinician and field staff in the group, but can add layers of nuance regarding treatment recommendations.

-Therapeutic consultants understand the nuance and differences between these models in general; the expertise comes in constantly assessing the therapist and model specialization in regards to their client’s need.
-Consultants must stay informed about the new wilderness diversity available for treating autism spectrum disorder, sensitively helping with trauma assessment, programs designed and working with whole family systems or clinically complex clients, and those trained to confront substance abuse and assessment.
+Therapeutic consultants understand the nuance and differences between these models in general; the expertise comes in constantly assessing the therapist and model specialization in regards to their clients' needs.
+Consultants must stay informed about the new wilderness diversity available for treating autism spectrum disorder, or sensitively helping with trauma assessment, matching programs designed and working with whole family systems or clinically complex clients and those trained to confront substance abuse and assessment.
 Knowing how to tease out what is needed for the client and family and speak about why a model (therapist & program) are being recommended is the expertise that therapeutic consultants bring to an initially confusing and complex dynamic.
-It is exciting to see change happen with a model as much as it does with the therapist and staff.
+It is as exciting to see change happen with a model as much as within the therapist and staff.